HOME Blog This Week at Angama #318

 F7.1, 1/4000, ISO 2500 | Sammy Njoroge Superb starling

 Much closer to Angama Amboseli, right outside the Photographic Studio, the superb starling is a frequent visitor, if not a resident.
-While everyone at the lodge enjoyed their lunch, this chunky, short-tailed savanna starling was also present, not missing the action.
+While everyone at the lodge enjoyed their lunch, this chunky, short-tailed savannah starling was also present, not missing the action.
 This time, it clutched a moth that turned out to be more than it could handle, shortly abandoning it for simpler options on its menu — these include seeds, small insects, berries and fruits.

 Sammy Njoroge